sylvia

 Areas de investigación

 The generalist (and humanist) in me has led me to produce research that is interdisciplinary by luck and ethnographic by design.
-Lately, I draw from migration and “immobility” studies, theories of aspiration and capability, critical geography, and the anthropology of ethics as I forge linkages between rootedness, human mobility, and the pursuit of the “good life.”
+Lately, I draw from theories of information science, aspiration and capability, and the anthropology of migration as I forge linkages between information practices, human mobility, and the pursuit of the “good life.”

 I also support research that leverages human-computer interaction and information communciation technologies for social change to benefit communities historically underserved by Silicon Valley.
 To this end, I have studied the impacts of technology on undocumented immigrants in the United States, Detroiters living in food deserts, Honduran migrants attempting to cross the U.S.-Mexico border, Habaneros bridging the digital divide in Cuba, and victims of online harrassment in the Global South.